frederic-perez/AmE-dictionary/dictionary.md

 __midriff__ :two::shit:
 __midsize__
 __midwife__ :open_mouth: Nurse trained to assist women in childbirth.
-__miffed__ _adj_ :two: When you're miffed, you're offended or annoyed.
+__miffed__ _adj_ :three: When you're miffed, you're offended or annoyed.
 It would be hard not to feel miffed if your entire family forgot your birthday. _Syn_ annoyed, upset _Complaints from miffed neighbors._ _The bond purchases miffed some officials._
 __might__ _China's economic might._
 __migrant__ _n_
 __migrants__